EduID-Mobile/swisseduid/README.md

 =========================================================================

-This is a [Moodle](http://moodle.org) authentication plugin aimed at mobile applications.
-It is compatible with the Moodle 2.x branch.
+This is a [Moodle](http://moodle.org) authentication plugin aimed at mobile applications compatible with the Swiss edu-ID authentication.

+This is just a draft and it not possible to use in production yet.

 Installation
 ------------